 Project Design Elements

-- Four-lane roadway from State Street to Fairview Avenue (to include medians/turn lanes)
+- Four-lane roadway from State Street to Fairview Avenue (to include two lanes in each direction, medians/turn lanes)

-- Two-lane roundabout at 30th Street & Stewart Avenue, future Esther Simplot Park entrance
+- Multi-lane roundabout at 30th Street & Stewart Avenue, future Esther Simplot Park entrance

 - Curb, gutter, sidewalks and bike lanes throughout the project area